I. Program Adoption

 - Ensure computer virus protection is up to date.

 - Require and keep only the kinds of student information that are necessary for university purposes.

 VII.
 PROGRAM ADMINISTRATION

 Responsibility for developing, implementing and updating this Program lies with an identity theft committee (“committee”) for the university.
-The committee is headed by the vice chancellor for finance and administration.
-Two or more other individuals appointed by the vice chancellor for finance and administration comprise the remainder of the committee membership.
-The vice chancellor for finance and administration will be responsible for ensuring appropriate training of university staff on the Program, for reviewing any staff reports regarding the detection of red flags and the steps for preventing and mitigating identity theft, determining which steps of prevention and mitigation should be taken in particular circumstances and considering periodic changes to the Program.
+The committee is headed by the associate vice chancellor for finance.
+Two or more other individuals appointed by the associate vice chancellor for finance comprise the remainder of the committee membership.
+The associate vice chancellor for finance will be responsible for ensuring appropriate training of university staff on the Program, for reviewing any staff reports regarding the detection of red flags and the steps for preventing and mitigating identity theft, determining which steps of prevention and mitigation should be taken in particular circumstances and considering periodic changes to the Program.

 Staff Training and Reports

-University staff responsible for implementing the Program shall be trained either by or under the direction of the vice chancellor for finance and administration in the detection of red flags and the responsive steps to be taken when a red flag is detected.
+University staff responsible for implementing the Program shall be trained either by or under the direction of the associate vice chancellor for finance in the detection of red flags and the responsive steps to be taken when a red flag is detected.
 University staff shall be trained, as necessary, to effectively implement the Program.
-University employees are expected to notify the vice chancellor for finance and administration once they become aware of an incident of identity theft or of the university’s failure to comply with this program.
-At least annually or as otherwise requested by the vice chancellor for finance and administration, university staff responsible for the development, implementation, and administration of the Program shall report to him or her on compliance with this Program.
+University employees are expected to notify the associate vice chancellor for finance once they become aware of an incident of identity theft or of the university’s failure to comply with this program.
+At least annually or as otherwise requested by the associate vice chancellor for finance, university staff responsible for the development, implementation, and administration of the Program shall report to him or her on compliance with this Program.
 The report should address such issues as effectiveness of the policies and procedures in addressing the risk of identity theft in connection with the opening and maintenance of covered accounts, service provider arrangements, significant incidents involving identity theft and management’s response, and recommendations for changes to the Program.

 Service Provider Arrangements